MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 ## INPUTS

 ### Microsoft.PowerShell.Commands.PSSessionConfigurationCommands#PSSessionConfiguration, System.String
-You can pipe a session configuration object or a string that contains the name of a session configuration to Enable-PSSessionConfiguration.
+You can pipe a session configuration object or a string that contains the name of a session configuration to this cmdlet.

 ## OUTPUTS